bbcCorp/how_to_rust/README.md

 ### Hello Cargo

-Now, let's use Cargo generates a boilerplate project for us.
+What is Cargo?
+Cargo is Rust’s build system and package manager.
+Most Rustaceans use it to manage their Rust projects because Cargo handles a lot of tasks for you, such as building your code, downloading the libraries your code depends on, and building those libraries.

-It consists of a new directory named hello-cargo with a src subdirectory and adds two files: Cargo.toml and main.rs.
+Now, let's use Cargo to generates a boilerplate project for us.
+The command is `cargo new <program_name>`.

 ```bash
 #